adityavkulkarni/6350_assignment3/README.md

 12. 2Open Kibana: ```http://localhost:5601/app/dashboards#```
 13. Go to ```Analytics->Discover->Select Dataview="nerkibana"``` and now you can visualise the data
 14. Sample dashboard output is present in the report
 ---------------------------------------------------

-Assignment 3 Part 2
-# Analyzing Social Networks using GraphX/GraphFrame
+# Part 2: Analyzing Social Networks using GraphX/GraphFrame

 ### Dataset used:
 Wikipedia vote network (https://snap.stanford.edu/data/wiki-Vote.html)